 Belding is a somewhat small city located in the state of Michigan.
-With a population of 5,769 people and four constituent neighborhoods, Belding is the 179th largest community in Michigan.
-Belding has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 6,129 people and four constituent neighborhoods, Belding is the 170th largest community in Michigan.
+Much of the housing stock in Belding was built prior to World War II, making it one of the older and more historic cities in the country.

-The per capita income in Belding in 2010 was $17,210, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
-This equates to an annual income of $68,840 for a family of four.
+The per capita income in Belding in 2018 was $20,841, which is low income relative to Michigan and the nation.
+This equates to an annual income of $83,364 for a family of four.
 However, Belding contains both very wealthy and poor people as well.

 The people who call Belding home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belding residents report their race to be White, followed by Native American.
-Important ancestries of people in Belding include Irish, English, Polish, and Dutch.
+The greatest number of Belding residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Belding include German, Irish, English, Dutch, and Scottish.

 The most common language spoken in Belding is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Polish and Spanish.